gsshri14/DevOpsAllStarsChallenge_Project-1_WeatherDashboard/README.md

     pip install -r requirements.txt
     ```

-4. Create a `.env` file in the root directory of the project and add your OpenWeather API key, AWS S3 bucket name, and Flask secret key:
+4. Create a `.env` file in the root directory of the project and add all necessary keys and secrets:
     ```env
     OPENWEATHER_API_KEY=your_openweather_api_key
     AWS_BUCKET_NAME=your_s3_bucket_name